-We reviewed 2018 cooler backpacks from YETI, OtterBox, Hydro Flask, and more to find out which is best.
+We reviewed the 2019 backpack coolers from YETI, OtterBox, Hydro Flask, and more to find out which is best.
 Read our take on ice retention, portability, and cooler features.

 In our test, we discovered ice retention isn’t everything.
 With cooler backpacks, key attributes were portability and comfort.
 When you load an entire backpack full of ice, water, and beer, it gets heavy quickly.